OBOAcademy/obook/docs/pathways/ontology-contributor.md

 Description: These are guidelines are developed for anyone interested in contributing to ontologies to provide guidance on how to contribute to [OBO Foundry](https://obofoundry.org/) ontologies.

-Note: _Work on this document is in progress._

 ## Why you should contribute to ontology development efforts?

 Ontologies are routinely used for data standardization and in the analytical analysis, but the ontologies themselves are under constant revisions and iterative development.
 Building ontologies is a community effort and we need expertise from different areas: